ajuvercr/sds-demo-paper/sds-demo.md

   <!-- Conclusion -->
   The SDS vocabulary and application profile bring together DCAT-AP, LDES and P-Plan.
   <!-- Perspective -->
-  In future work, we will create a source selection strategy for federated query processors that take into account this provenance information when selecting a dataset and interface to query the dataset.
+  In future work, we will create a source selection strategy for federated query processors that considers this provenance information when selecting a dataset and interface to query the dataset.
 ---

 # Introduction

 Data portals publish live datasets derived from streams.
 Streams are often related to other streams by transforming their data.
-This leads to a problem: when datasets are not accompanied by provenance information, the data portal has difficulty knowing whether or not this data is already published.
+This leads to problems when datasets are not accompanied by provenance information, the data portal has difficulty knowing whether or not this data is already published.
 Also, during dataset selection query agents are clueless as to what interfaces provide the same underlying data and as a fallback, they query the same data multiple times.

 For example in a GPS application that notifies the user about changes in routes due to construction sites, multiple (query) interfaces can be used.
 A time-based interface makes it easy to track the latest changes.